renehamburger/blinx.js/README.md

 blinx.js is based on the amazingly comprehensive [Bible Passage Reference Parser](https://github.com/openbibleinfo/Bible-Passage-Reference-Parser).
 It's shorter, internal name is 'BCV (=BookChapterVerse) Parser'.
 It is apparently able to parse Bible references for currently 23 different languages, covered by tests, and support for further languages can be added easily in that repository.

+## Creating a snapshot of all Bible references on a website with the blinx-cli

+[blinx-cli](https://github.com/renehamburger/blinx-cli) is a Node.js project that can be used to scan a complete website for all blinx.js-generated Bible links, which are saved as a JSON file per page.
+This can be very useful for creating a snapshot before upgrading to a signficantly different version of blinx.js.

+At a later stage blinx-cli may include the generation of an Bible reference index page with links to the pages where those references are used.

 ## How to contribute

 This library itself is almost feature-complete for the browser.
 See the [roadmap](../projects/1) for possible next steps.
-PRs are welcome, especially for support for new languages, Online bibles or Bible APIs.
+PRs are welcome, especially for support for new languages, online Bibles or Bible APIs.

 The build process should be straight forward: